-Therefore, the aim of this study was two-fold: 1) to measure the extent of the miscalibration in joint risk estimation using univariate models, when there is residual correlation in the outcomes; and 2) to compare the performance of a variety of multivariate methods that could be used for predicting the joint risk of two time-to-event outcomes.
-Section 2 outlines each of the multivariate prediction approaches considered in this study.
+Therefore, the aim of this study was two-fold: 1) to measure the extent of the miscalibration in prediction of the risk of both-of-two survival outcomes using univariate models, when there is residual correlation in the outcomes; and 2) to compare the performance of a variety of methods that could be used for predicting the risk of both-of-two survival outcomes.
+Section 2 outlines each of the prediction approaches considered in this study.
 Section 3 contains a simulation comparing the performance of these methods.
 Section 4 is a clinical example considering the prediction of cardiovascular disease (CVD) and type 2 diabetes (T2D).
 Section 5 contains a discussion of the results from the simulation and clinical example, and an overall discussion and recommendations.

-Methods to predict the joint risk of multiple time-to-event outcomes
+Methods to predict the risk of two survival outcomes both occuring

-This section contains a summary of each multivariate method and how they can be used to estimate the joint risk of two time-to-event outcomes.
-Note that the focus of this study is on prediction of the joint risk of outcomes that do not prevent the other from happening (i.e. non-competing events).
+This section contains a summary of each method and how they can be used to estimate the risk of two survival outcomes both occurring.
+Note that the focus of this study is on prediction of the risk of outcomes that do not prevent the other from happening (i.e. non-competing events).
 The prediction of time-to-event outcomes in the presence of a competing risk has been covered extensively37–44 and will not be the focus of this paper.

 Notation and preliminaries

-Let A and B be two (non-competing) event times and let C be the censoring time.
-For each individual we observemin⁡ A*=min{A,C} and B*=min{B,C}.
-Let δA be the event indicator for outcome A, such that δA=1 if A=A*, otherwise δA=0. δB is defined similarly.
+Let TA and TB be the event times for two (non-competing) events A and B, and TC be the time until censoring.
+For each individual we observe TA*=min⁡{TA,TC} and TB*=min⁡{TB,TC}.
+Let δA be the event indicator for outcome A, such that δA=1 if TA=TA*, otherwise δA=0. δB is defined similarly.
 Let X be a vector of baseline predictor variables, each of which might be predictive of A or B (or both).
-We assume one is primarily interested in estimating the joint risk of outcomes A and B occurring before timepoint t, given X; that is, PA≤t, B≤tX.
+We assume one is primarily interested in estimating the risk of outcomes A and B occurring before timepoint t, given X; that is, PTA≤t, TB≤tX.
 However, each of the methods can provide varying levels of insight beyond estimating this quantity, such as estimating marginal risk scores, the level of dependence between the two outcomes or the temporal ordering of events.
 We discuss the extra utility of each method in the discussion (section 5.3).
 We assume a common censoring mechanism to both outcomes throughout this study which is likely to hold in the majority of scenarios, however all the following models can still be applied when A and B have different censoring mechanisms.
-We assume the censoring process is independent of A and B given X, and discuss the ability of the methods to account for informative censoring and implement competing risks analysis (with respect to a third competing event) in Section 2.8.
+We assume the censoring process is independent of A and B given X, and discuss the ability of the methods to account for informative censoring and implement competing risks analysis (with respect to a third competing event) in Section 2.7.

 The product method

 The product method is the most straightforward approach.
 One first develops univariate models for each outcome individually.
 We used Cox models in this study, but any time-to-event model could be used (e.g., flexible parametric survival models).
-Univariate models for A and B allow the estimation of the marginal survival functions, PA>tX and PB>tX, and the marginal risks PA≤tX=1-P(A>t|X) and PB≤tX=1-P(B>t|X).
-Under the assumption of conditional independence given X, the product of these will be an unbiased estimator of the joint risk.
+Univariate models for A and B allow the estimation of the marginal survival functions, PTA>tX and PTB>tX, and the marginal risks PTA≤tX=1-P(TA>t|X) and PTB≤tX=1-P(TB>t|X).
+Under the assumption of conditional independence of A and B given X, the product of these will be an unbiased estimator of the risk.

-PA≤t, B≤tX=PA≤tX*PB≤tX
+PTA≤t, TB≤tX=PTA≤tX*PTB≤tX

-However, as the level of residual correlation increases, miscalibration of the product method in estimating PA≤t, B≤tX will increase; we examine the extent of this in the simulation study.
+However, as the level of residual correlation increases, miscalibration of the product method in estimating PTA≤t, TB≤tX will increase; we examine the extent of this in the simulation study.